-Insulin plays several essential roles in the body.
-It regulates blood glucose levels, promotes fat storage, and even help breaks down fats and protein.
+Insulin is a hormone that plays several essential roles.
+It regulates blood sugar levels, promotes fat storage, and helps break down fats and protein.

-However, excess insulin, due to insulin resistance or taking diabetes medication, can lead to weight gain.
+Having too much insulin in the body, due to insulin resistance or treatment that does not manage diabetes well, can lead to weight gain.

-People can use dietary and lifestyle changes to prevent insulin-related weight gain.
-Getting regular exercise and eating unprocessed foods, such as fruits, vegetables, and whole grains, may help prevent excess fat storage.
+Several self-care strategies can help prevent insulin-related weight gain.
+Getting regular exercise and having a diet that focuses on unprocessed foods, such as fruits, vegetables, and whole grains, can help.